Other Useful Items for Photographing Weddings

 A small flashlight (such as a penlight) is good to have, not only for finding something like a lost lens cap in or around your bag, but also for doing a quick camera sensor inspection to check for large and obvious dust specks, as shining a light directly across the sensor makes these much easier to see.

-Finally, USB rechargeable battery pack is nice to have (numerous shapes, sizes, and capacities exist, but I use the variant that is about the size of a deck of cards).
+Finally, USB battery pack charger is nice to have (numerous shapes, sizes, and capacities exist, but I use the variant that is about the size of a deck of cards).
 I don't always bring this along, but for a particularly long wedding I'll go ahead and throw it in my bag.
 These are flexible devices that, in addition to being useful for giving your fading cell phone battery a boost, can also be utilized to charge camera batteries (and some flash batteries) via a USB-connected third-party charger, so that you're not tied down to finding an AC power outlet to plug in a regular charger (though I do carry one of those as well).